-[EINVAL] The current directory may not be removed.

-[EINVAL] The "." entry of a directory may not be removed.

-[EEXIST] The directory contains entries other than those for "." and directory to be removed.

-[ENOENT] The named directory does not exist.

-[EACCES] Write permission is denied on the directory containing the mounted file system.

-[EBUSY] The directory to be removed is the mount point for a

-[EROFS] The directory entry to be removed is part of a read-only file system.

-[EFAULT] Path points outside the process's allocated address space.

-[EIO] An I/O error occurred while accessing the file system.

-In addition, a directory will not be removed when all of the following are true:

-the parent directory has the sticky bit set the parent directory is not owned by the user the target directory is not owned by the user the target directory is not writable to the user
+- [EINVAL] The current directory may not be removed. - [EINVAL] The "." entry of a directory may not be removed. - [EEXIST] The directory contains entries other than those for "." and "..". - [ENOTDIR] A component of the path prefix is not a directory. - [ENOENT] The named directory does not exist. - [EACCES] Search permission is denied for a component of the path prefix. - [EACCES] Write permission is denied on the directory containing the directory to be removed. - [EBUSY] The directory to be removed is the mount point for a mounted file system. - [EROFS] The directory entry to be removed is part of a read-only file system. - [EFAULT] Path points outside the process's allocated address space. - [EIO] An I/O error occurred while accessing the file system. - [ENOLINK] Path points to a remote machine, and the link to that machine is no longer active. - [EMULTIHOP] Components of path require hopping to multiple remote machines.